 All Neighborhood Watch groups are a part of the Neighborhood Watch Association.

-The next Neighborhood Watch Association meeting will be held at the Beaty Training and Support Center (1200 N. Patterson Ave.) on Thursday, June 8, 2017, at 7:00 p.m.
+The next Neighborhood Watch Association meeting will be held at the Beaty Training and Support Center (1200 N. Patterson Ave.) on Thursday, April 11, 2019, at 7:00 p.m.
+Angie Swaim, the commander of the Winston-Salem Police Department's Hazardous Devices Unit, will be at this meeting discussing what the Hazardous Devices Unit does and demonstrating some of their equipment.

 Any questions should be directed to Officer G. K. Wykle at 336-407-6013 or firstname.lastname@example.org